Batched Bandits with Heavy-Tailed Rewards: The Algorithms

 Once the diameter (edge-length) sequence $\{r_m\}$ is specified , the algorithm automatically determines: the number of samples each cube: $n_m$, which subsequently determines the adaptive communication schedule $\{t_m\}$.
 The communication time points emerge dynamically as a consequence of the geometric partitioning, with batch transitions occurring upon completing all required pulls within the current active set $\mathcal{A}_m$.

 The communication pattern serves as the foundation for adapting bandit algorithms to heavy-tailed rewards.
 Once this pattern is established -- whether explicitly defined or implicitly determined through the diameter sequence -- we can modify existing algorithms to accommodate heavy-tailed distributions: For finite-armed setting: We adapt the BaSE algorithm \cite{perchet2016batched,gao2019batched}.
 For Lipschitz setting: We extend the BLiN framework \cite{feng2022lipschitz,10239433}.
 The resulting heavy-tailed algorithms are presented formally in Algorithms \ref{alg:base} and \ref{alg:algorithm-lips}.
+To accommodate more complex scenarios where different arms have distinct parameters $\varepsilon_i$, we make slight modifications to Algorithms \ref{alg:base} in the Appendix.